DmitryEfimenko/ssr-with-i18n/article/part-1.md

 }
 ```

-With this configuration, we should be able to update our component templates to use the translation strings instead of hard-coded text:
+With this configuration, we should be able to update our component templates to use the translation strings instead of hard-coded text.

 ```html
 // comp-a.component.html